 Authorities in the European Union also closely monitor the marketing programs implemented by device companies.
-The obligations that companies must fulfill concerning premarketing approval of promotional material vary among member states of the European Union as advertising and promotion law is not harmonized in the European Union.
+The MDR prohibits making misleading claims, including promoting the product for or suggesting a use that is not part of its intended purpose.
+However, the obligations that companies must fulfill concerning premarketing approval of promotional material vary among member states of the European Union as beyond that requirement, advertising and promotion law is not harmonized in the European Union.